 We are applying carbon-cycle and biogeochemical models for both the open ocean and UK waters.
-For the shelf-seas around the UK we use the MRCS (Medium-Resolution Continental Shelf) coastal seas model, coupled to the European Regional Seas Ecosystem Model (ERSEM).
-MRCS is based on the hydrodynamic POLCOMS model developed at the Proudman Oceanographic Laboratory, while ERSEM is a complex ecosystem model under development at the Plymouth Marine Laboratory.
+For the shelf-seas around the UK we use the FOAM-AMM shelf seas model, coupled to the European Regional Seas Ecosystem Model (ERSEM). the FOAM-AMM is based on the Nucleus for European Modelling of the Ocean (NEMO) hydrodynamic model while ERSEM is a complex ecosystem model under development at the Plymouth Marine Laboratory.

 ERSEM is one of the most complex lower trophic-level marine ecosystem models currently in use, including: